tonyewong/testDriving/README.md

 # Test Driving

-A repository for taking algorithms for a test drive before "buying"
+A repository for taking algorithms for a test drive before incorporating into projects

 Tony Wong (<anthony.e.wong@colorado.edu>)